valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

 The following bugs were fixed:

-* **Changeset errors on Liquibase 3.8.x and higher**
+* **Changeset errors on Liquibase 3.8.0 and higher**

-  `foreignKeyTableName` is now required for `foreignKeyConstraintExists`.
+  `foreignKeyTableName` is required for `foreignKeyConstraintExists` on Liquibase 3.8.0 and higher.
 Existing changesets did not implement this property.

 * **Bug2**